Roundup Cancer Claims – Bayer is Reported to be Considering an $8 Billion Settlement

 Talk to a Virginia Injury Lawyer About Roundup Cancer Claims

 We are extremely concerned about the apparent link between a very popular weed killer and a very unpleasant form of cancer.
-At Cooper Hurley Injury Lawyers, our product liability team will examine your claim about a dangerous product and advise you about a mass tort action.
+At Cooper Hurley Injury Lawyers, our product liability team will examine your claim about a dangerous product and advise you about a lawsuit.
 Please call us for a free consultation.